 Staff at the Wildlife Center of Virginia are available seven days a week, 9 AM to 5 PM, to help provide assistance with wildlife issues.
 Please call 540-942-9453 to reach the Wildlife Center.
 Center veterinarians are also on call after hours to deal with wildlife emergencies.

 If you find a sick or injured wild animal or a baby animal in need of intervention, please contact the Wildlife Center or a permitted wildlife rehabilitator in your area as soon as possible.
-The Center also has number of online resources to help the public with wildlife health issues, including how to safely assist injured wild animals, how to tell if a young animal is truly in need of help, and a variety of other information on wildlife issues and living with wildlife.
+The Center also has a number of online resources to help the public with wildlife health issues, including how to safely assist injured wild animals, how to tell if a young animal is truly in need of help, and a variety of other information on wildlife issues and living with wildlife.

 Sick and injured wildlife need assistance from permitted wildlife rehabilitators or veterinarians.
 Please call the Wildlife Center for advice on the best way to help.
 These animals may be having trouble breathing, lying on their side, bleeding profusely, have broken limbs and/or extensive wounds.
 Learn more here about how to safely help sick and injured wildlife, including special advice for high-risk rabies species.